osrf/gazebo_tutorials/ftu/tutorial3.md

 #### Right Panel (hidden by default)

 The right panel is hidden by default.
 Click and drag the bar to open it.
-The right panel can be used to interact with the mobile parts of a model (the joints).
-If there are no models, or only static models (meaning they are not affected by physics) in the Scene, the panel does not display any information.
+The right panel can be used to interact with the mobile parts of a selected model (the joints).
+If there are no models selected in the Scene, the panel does not display any information.

 ### The Toolbars